Learning to use non-verbal communication is vital to improving your client relationships in your salon. U

-Non-verbal communication is where there is no sound or noise but intentions or actions are still understood.
-Facial expressions and body language are also considered non-verbal clues to how a person is feeling.
+Non-verbal communication is where there is no sound or noise but the intention or action is understood.
+Facial expressions and body language are also considered a non-verbal clue to how someone feels.
 Other non-verbal languages include; hand gestures, clothing, appearance and hygiene, spatial boundaries and touch.

-Differences in culture can sometimes present problems with decoding a persons non-verbal communication but the majority of facial expressions are universally understood.
+Differences in culture can sometimes present a problem when in the decoding of non-verbal communication.
+However, the majority of facial expressions are universally understood.

 TYPES OF NON-VERBAL COMMUNICATION.

 Learning to link your non-verbal communication with your words is important to convey an authentic and trustworthy demeanour.
 So let’s look at the various ways you can improve your client interactions by being mindful of your non-verbal language.